I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsubsectitle{Robustness of RNN Model. }An attacker can try to evade detection by perturbing the API call sequence.
 To test the robustness of our RNN model against such attacks, we perturb the API call sequences of spying extensions and evaluate impact on detection performance.
 Perturbation is done by inserting a `benign' sequence of certain length at a random position between the first instance of information access and first instance of information transmit.
-In practice, an attacker strategy might be similar where he tries to hide data leakage by generating noise before sending out the information to a third party.
+In practice, an attacker strategy might be similar where he tries to hide data leakage by generating noise sequences before sending out the information to a third party.
 The sequence to be inserted is a randomly chosen n-gram sequence from non-spying extensions.
 We repeat the experiment for different lengths of inserted sequence ranging from 1 to 200 (215 is the average number of API calls for all extensions using our workload), and perform 5 random trials for each spying extension.
 We observe that detection performance drops slightly as we increase the length of the inserted sequence.
 For the longest inserted sequence of 200, our precision drops to 86.08\% (from 90.02\%) and recall drops to 89.9\% (from 93.31\%).
 This indicates that the RNN model is quite robust against heavy perturbations.

 Theoretically, an attacker can further increase the perturbations to evade detection.
 However, the downside of such a heavy perturbation would be reduced performance of the browsing session, which might alert the user.
-The browser operator can also impose rate limits on the API endpoints to limit the number of operations done by an extension, to limit abuse and avoid browser slowdown.
+The browser can also impose rate limits on the API endpoints to limit the number of operations done by an extension, to limit abuse and avoid browser slowdown.
 In addition, if the attacker increases the perturbations heavily, the extension might become easier to detect by existing machine learning models, as the activity patterns might look abnormal.
+An attacker can also try to evade detection by reducing the number of API calls.
+However, this would only force the spying extension to behave normally, and potentially limit information leakage.